 Students may have their names changed on official university records only after submitting an official document (marriage certificate, court record, etc.) or a notarized statement that a name change has occurred and the new name is not being used for any deceptive or fraudulent purpose.
-Copies of the university’s policy and a sample affidavit are available from the Office of Academic Records and Summer School.
+Copies of the university’s policy and a sample affidavit are available from the Office of Academic Records and Registration.

 Notice of Consumer Information Web Site and Annual Security Report

 In accordance with the provisions of the Student Right to Know and Clery Acts, students are urged to access SRU’s Consumer Information Website (Including campus crime statistics, graduation rates, and Students Rights to Privacy.)